1) WEO Database and Publication

 Q. What is the WEO Update and how can I access the data?

 A. In response to the growing demand for more frequent forecast updates, the WEO Update is published in January and July between the two main WEO publications released usually in April and September/October.
-The WEO Update is distributed on a complimentary basis and provides a sub-set of revised estimates for key indicators.
-You may access the latest WEO Update from http://www.imf.org/external/pubs/ft/weo/2013/update/01/index.htm.
-Limited data from the WEO Update are available from the most recent WEO database.
+The WEO Update is distributed on a complimentary basis and provides a sub-set of revised estimates for key indicators; the full WEO database is not updated with the WEO Update.
+You may access the latest WEO Update from http://www.imf.org/external/ns/cs.aspx?id=231.

 Q. Is there a way I can receive notification via e-mail when a new WEO report is released?